 Power Engineering Technicians are energy experts.
 They plan and solve problems in mills, power plants, oil production and many other industries.
 You'll learn how to design, produce and install power equipment and systems, and how to operate boilers, electrical generators and plant auxiliaries.
-We offer paid work experiences to practice your engineering, thermodynamic, applied mechanics, and electro-technology skills.
+We offer work experiences to practice your engineering, thermodynamic, applied mechanics, and electro-technology skills.
 Specialized knowledge in power engineering offers many possible career settings, including: hospitals, breweries, oil sands, and hotels.

 The requirements for this diploma program may be achieved within two years of full-time study.